Three NGOs suspend operations in Afghanistan after Taliban ban female employees

 The NGOs made the announcement as the United Nations' top officials and multiple NGOs operating in the country met in Kabul, where they discussed the way ahead in the wake of the Taliban's new ban which was a slap to humanitarian work in Afghanistan.

-Three non-governmental organisations (NGOs), which includes Save the Children, on Sunday said that they will stop working in Afghanistan after the NGOs were ordered by the Taliban to stop female employees from working.
+Three non-governmental organisations (NGOs), including Save the Children, on Sunday said that they will stop working in Afghanistan after the NGOs were ordered by the Taliban to stop allowing female employees to work.
+The NGOs made the announcement as the United Nations' top officials and multiple NGOs operating in the country met in Kabul, where they discussed the way ahead in the wake of the Taliban's new ban which was a slap to humanitarian work in Afghanistan.

 "We cannot effectively reach children, women and men in desperate need in Afghanistan without our female staff," said Save the Children, CARE and the Norwegian Refugee Council, in a joint statement.